Tensor network noise characterization for near-term quantum computers: Introduction

-We study the tensor-network-based noise learning procedure by running several numerical experiments for the characterization of various correlated noise channels with brickwork-like structure and realistic noise parameters, which are of great relevance in near-term quantum computing.
-We discuss the necessary amount of experimental settings and measurement shots to obtain an accurate reconstruction, and find that collecting statistics on just a limited number of random experiments with informationally complete states and measurements provides sufficient data to accomplish the task.
+We study the tensor-network-based noise learning procedure by running several numerical experiments for the characterization of various correlated noise channels with brickwork-like structure and realistic noise parameters, which are of great relevance in near-term quantum computing. \mar{While our analysis is restricted to tensor networks with 1D connectivity (such as MPOs), the proposed method could be generalized to more complex topologies of qubit connectivity, albeit at the cost of more demanding classical computations.}

+In this work, we discuss the necessary amount of experimental settings and measurement shots to obtain an accurate reconstruction, and find that collecting statistics on just a limited number of random experiments with informationally complete states and measurements provides sufficient data to accomplish the task.
 In particular, we observe that linearly many experimental samples in the number of qubits suffice to ensure very good reconstructions.
 Clearly, one can improve the reconstruction by increasing the number of experimental settings (input states and measurement bases) or the number of allocated shots per setting.
-For example, only $10^3$ different experiments with $10^3$ measurement shots each are sufficient to characterize a correlated brickwork layer of depolarizing noise channel on $n=20$ qubits with an error of $\approx 10^{-6}$, as measured in terms of Frobenius distance between the ideal and reconstructed channels.
-We also confirm the good reconstruction accuracy by comparing values in the Pauli transfer matrix of the true and the reconstructed processes, and again find a good agreement.
+For example, only $10^3$ different experiments with $10^3$ measurement shots each are sufficient to characterize a correlated brickwork layer of depolarizing noise channel on $n=20$ qubits with an error of $\approx 10^{-4}$, as measured in terms of Frobenius distance between the ideal and reconstructed channels.
+We also confirm the good reconstruction accuracy by comparing values in the Pauli transfer matrix of the true and the reconstructed processes, and again find a good agreement. \mar{Additionally, we address the effect of state preparation and measurement (SPAM) errors on reconstruction accuracy, demonstrating not only its robustness against small errors but also that SPAM error-free performance can be achieved by calibrating the quantum device using existing quantum detector tomography methods~\cite{Cattaneo2023}.}

 We also investigate the performance of the method in conjunction with the tensor network error mitigation (TEM) protocol~\cite{Filippov2023} in noisy Clifford circuits of up to 10 qubits and 30 layers.
 The combined characterization and mitigation approach is capable of mitigating noise and predicting the expected value of heavy Pauli observables with high accuracy (relative error of the order of $10^{-2}$).
 This suggests that the characterization protocol is a valuable tool for practical error mitigation in the near-term era.
 In Fig.~\ref{fig:main-figure} we summarize the main idea of the presented analysis.